-Our History as a list of Firsts
+Our History as a List of Firsts

 The Episcopal Church was born out of the American Revolution and officially became independent from the Church of England in the year 1789.
-Today the Episcopal Church values it’s association with the Church of England and is part of the larger Anglican Communion.
+Today, the Episcopal Church values its association with the Church of England and is part of the larger Anglican Communion.

-In 2003, Gene Robinson was the first openly gay and partnered priest elected bishop in the Episcopal Church (New Hampshire).
+Gene Robinson was the first openly gay and partnered priest elected bishop in the Episcopal Church (New Hampshire).

-In the year 2006 Katherine Jeffers Schori was the first women elected to serve as the Presiding Bishop of the Episcopal Church.
+Katherine Jeffers Schori was the first women elected to serve as the Presiding Bishop of the Episcopal Church.

 Michael Curry, the Diocesan bishop of North Carolina, was elected as our new Presiding Bishop at the General Convention of the Episcopal Church in the summer of 2015.
 He is the first Presiding Bishop of our church of African-American descent.